 Why bother walking, you ask?
 Walking as exercise has so many positive benefits.
 It is a free activity and does not take a lot of time, even 15 minutes a day can make a big difference.
 Walking is not damaging for healthy muscles and joints (as long as you wear the right kind of shoes), is not too strenuous, and can be done inside or outside.
 It does not matter if you live in the city or the country, there are plenty of opportunities to walk during every season of the year.

 As you increase your endurance through walking, you may find that you want to do other exercise activities, such as running, hiking, or dance, which is awesome, but if you can just walk too.
 According to many health and nutrition sources, walking has many great health benefits.
-It can:
+Walking can:

-- Burn Calories: Did you know that for approximately every 2000 steps you take, you can burn 100 calories? a 30-minute walk a day can use about 5000 steps or 300 calories burned.
+- Burn Calories: Did you know that for approximately every 2000 steps you take, you burn approximately 100-150 calories?
+A 30-minute walk a day can use about 5000 steps or 300 calories burned.
 The faster or more strenuous the walk, the more you burn.
 I have been known to burn 900 calories in a 90-minute walk!

 - Lower Blood Sugar: Even a moderate amount of walking, particularly after meals, can help lower blood sugar.

 - Lower High Blood Pressure: Studies have shown that walking caused a significant reduction in both systolic and diastolic blood pressure.
 In fact, according to the Arthritis Association, walking has been proven to decrease blood pressure in postmenopausal women.

 - Increase Muscle Mass & Tone Body: Walking helps to increase muscle mass and tone your body, which can help burn even more calories and trim inches off.
 (A note about this later)

 - Improve Blood Circulation: Walking increases your heart rate, which gets the heart pumping more.
 Better circulation can help with arthritis, joint pain, and heart health.